mozer123/recipes-ratings/README.md

-# recipes-ratings
+# My new title here: recipes-ratings
-Exploratory Data Analysis on Recipes from food.com
+Here is the research question: Exploratory Data Analysis on Recipes from food.com

 by Mert Ozer